-I am, of course, kidding – there is no ‘Safari School’ – and certainly no amount of studying that can really prepare you for the incredible amount and diversity of animals that you will encounter.
-Of course, everyone searches for the Big Five to check off their list, but these animals are a no-brainer – after all, who doesn’t know what an elephant looks like?
+I am, of course, kidding – there is no ‘Safari School’ – and certainly no amount of studying? that can really prepare you for the incredible amount and diversity of animals that you will encounter when going on an african safari / Zegrahm.
+Of course, everyone searches for the?
+Big Five to check off their list, but these animals are a no-brainer – after all, who doesn’t know what an elephant looks like?

 Of course, we weren’t without help.
 Our guide, William, had eyesight equal to one of the high-flying predator birds cruising the skies, and he could spot a group of snoozing cheetahs under a tree hundreds of yards away that we didn’t see until we were practically on top of them.